romir-a/Smart_Retention/README.md

 Files in this repository:

 - Precip_data.csv : Precipitation Data from Albany Airport from 2003-2013
-- Urban Storm Water.ipynb : Modeling Code
+- Urban Stormwater code.ipynb : Modeling Code